tartanrunner25/Plume-model_stand_alone/README.md

 can be modified to run multiple plume rise simulations at once.
 <br><br>

-# Plume rise outputs
+## Plume rise outputs
 Output from the plume rise simulations will be stored in the output directory path, within a subdirectory that uses the named assigned to
 `plume_ID`.
 Output files include `plume_log`, `plume_namelist`, `env_met_input.dat`, `final_plume.dat`, and `detrain_profile.dat`.
 The plume log
 files contains print statements from the Freitas plume rise model code, and will indicate whether there were any runtime errors. `plume_namelist` and `env_met_input.dat` are the inputs used for the plume rise model. `final_plume.dat` contains the raw model output from the Freitas model at vertical levels starting from the surface to 20-km.
 The contains environmental meteorological conditions, along with the thermodynamic and momentum profile of the plume rise. `detrain_profile.dat` is the normalized detrainment profile of the wildfire plume rise.
+<br><br>

-# Acknowledegments
+## Acknowledegments
-This work was supported by funded by NASA's FireSense program "NNH22ZDA001N-FIRET" and by the Naval Research Laboratory (BAA N0017323SBA01).
+This work was supported by funding by NASA's FireSense program "NNH22ZDA001N-FIRET" and by the Naval Research Laboratory (BAA N0017323SBA01).
+<br><br>
+If you use this code in your research or projects, please cite the repository as follows:<br>

+Mallia, D. V. and K. Wilmot: Plume-model_stand_alone.
+GitHub Repository, https://github.com/tartanrunner25/Plume-model_stand_alone.
+Accessed [Date].